sphinx-labs/sphinx/docs/ci-foundry-proposals.md

 # Propose from your CI Process (Foundry)

-We recommend that you propose from a CI process instead of using the command line.
+We recommend that you propose from your CI process instead of using the command line.
 This ensures that your deployments are reproducible, and that they don't depend on a single developer's machine, which can be a source of bugs.

 This guide will show you how to integrate proposals into your CI process using GitHub Actions.
 You can still follow this guide if you're using a different CI platform, but the exact configuration may be slightly different.